floydhub/floyd-docs/docs/commands/output.md

 ### Description
 Most jobs generate output.
 Any output that needs to be retained after the job is finished should be saved inside working directory (`/floyd/home`).
-This is the only path Floyd will preserve across Jobs and Workspaces.
+This is the only path Floyd will preserve across all jobs.
 The output command gives the url to access this output.
 This command by default opens the output url in your default browser.

 This command can take a [shortened job name](../guides/shortnames).